zhenghuatan/rVAD/README.md

 The rVAD method consists of two passes of denoising followed by a VAD stage.
 It has been applied as a preprocessor for a wide range of applications, such as speech recognition, speaker identification, language identification, age and gender identification, self-supervised learning, human-robot interaction, audio archive segmentation, and so on.

-The method is unsupervised, so it is applicable to a wide range of acoustic environments, both noisy and clean.
+The method is unsupervised, so it is applicable to a wide range of acoustic environments, and it is optimized considering both noisy and clean conditions.

 ## Source code for rVAD:
 Source code in Matlab for rVAD (including both rVAD and rVAD-fast) is available under the [rVAD2.0](rVAD2.0/) folder.
 It is straightforward to use: Simply call the function vad.m.
 Some Matlab functions and their modified versions from the publicly available VoiceBox are included with kind permission of Mike Brookes.